By Kaitlyn Ersek on Feb 28, 2019 10:04:25 AM

 So, what is regenerative agriculture?
 Regenerative agriculture describes farming and grazing practices that focus on regenerating topsoil, allowing farmers to maintain crop yields, improve water retention and plant uptake, increase farm profitability, and support biosequestration, among other benefits.

 The backbone of regenerative agriculture is a focus on strengthening the health and vitality of farm soil.
-The key is that regenerative agriculture “does no harm” to the land, and in fact improves it, using technologies to build soil health like compost, recycling waste, limited-to-no-tillage, among other practices.
+The key is that regenerative agriculture “does no harm” to the land, and in fact improves it, using technologies to build soil health like compost, recycling waste, and limited-to-no-tillage, among other practices.

 According to a paper by the Washington State University, “there are multiple versions of [regenerative agriculture], each with a different flavor.”
 For example, The Rodale Institute promotes a strictly organic version and even has certifying programs to guide farmers and buyers.
 While, farmer and TEDx speaker, Gabe Brown champions a form of regenerative agriculture that doesn’t restrict the need to go fully organic.